Updated 13 December 2018

 - If you have made a purchase from or a donation to ISC, or visited our booth at a conference or industry event, your name and contact information may also be in this database.
 We use this information to acknowledge your donation and we may use it to solicit future donations.

 - We have also in the past purchased some lists for marketing purposes, which may have also been imported into this database.

 - We use this contact database to stay in touch with users, to sell and to provide the services that support our work.
 We do occasionally send bulk email to contacts in this marketing database, but that is infrequent, and always includes a clearly visible link to unsubscribe from future mailings.
 Users who have unsubscribed will be marked as “opted out” in the database and will not be sent further bulk emails.

 - This database is maintained for us by SugarCRM.
 Per our agreement with SugarCRM they are permitted to hold and process this data for ISC’s own business use only, and they may not leverage it for any other purpose.
 ISC does not share or sell the information with any other organization.
 Access is limited to a small subset of ISC employees who need the information for their business purposes.

 Webinars and Surveys

-- In order to register to participate in certain ISC activities (e.g. webinars), you may be asked to register and provide personal information including employer, physical address, and/or email and phone contact information.
-This information is collected to facilitate followup incase you ask questions on the webinar that we can’t answer on the spot, and may be used in marketing our services to you or fulfilling special offers made to webinar participants.
+- To register to participate in certain ISC activities (e.g. webinars), you may be asked to register and provide personal information including employer, physical address, and/or email and phone contact information.
+This information is collected to facilitate followup in case you ask questions on the webinar that we can’t answer on the spot, and may be used in marketing our services to you or fulfilling special offers made to webinar participants.
 The information may be stored in the webinar conferencing application and/or our customer relationship management database (CRM), below.

 - Webinar registrations and survey data are processed by third parties.
 We currently use Zoom for conferencing services and SurveyMonkey for survey operations.